 Throughout its history, the Orchestra has been directed by a number of distinguished conductors, including Rudolf Kempe, Antal Doráti, André Previn, Vladimir Ashkenazy, Yuri Temirkanov and, more recently, Daniele Gatti.
 Today the Orchestra enjoys the support of high-ranking conductors, with Artistic Director and Principal Conductor Charles Dutoit supported by Pinchas Zukerman as Principal Guest Conductor and Grzegorz Nowak as Principal Associate Conductor.

 Central to the Royal Philharmonic Orchestra’s thriving concert schedule is its prestigious annual series at Southbank Centre’s Royal Festival Hall.
-In the 2013–2014 series the Orchestra is excited to be working with artists such as Charles Dutoit, Pinchas Zukerman, Kirill Karabits, Stephen Hough, John Lill, Steven Isserlis and classical guitarist John Williams.
-At Cadogan Hall, the Orchestra’s London home in Chelsea, the intimate and luxurious surroundings provide the perfect concert atmosphere, with forthcoming performances featuring Grzegorz Nowak, Freddy Kempf and Alessandro Fabrizi.
+In the 2013–2014 series, the Orchestra is excited to be working with artists such as Charles Dutoit, Kirill Karabits, Stephen Hough, Steven Isserlis and classical guitarist John Williams.
+At Cadogan Hall, the Orchestra’s London home in Chelsea, the intimate and luxurious surroundings provide the perfect concert atmosphere, with forthcoming performances featuring Grzegorz Nowak, Alessandro Fabrizi and Pinchas Zukerman.
 Completing the Orchestra’s programme of London concerts is a series of monumental performances at the iconic Royal Albert Hall, ranging from large-scale choral and orchestral works to themed evenings of well-known repertoire.

-This year marks the 20th anniversary of the Royal Philharmonic Orchestra’s vibrant community and education programme RPO resound, which is one of the most diverse and celebrated programmes in the UK.
+Last year marked the 20th anniversary of the Royal Philharmonic Orchestra’s vibrant community and education programme RPO resound, which is one of the most diverse and celebrated programmes in the UK.
 Since its inception in 1993, specially trained musicians from the Orchestra have worked alongside accomplished project leaders to deliver thousands of pioneering projects and sessions, enabling greater access to and engagement with world-class music-making in the wider community.
 Using music as a powerful and inspirational tool, RPO resound is unique in the breadth and range of participant groups with which it works – from homeless shelters to hospices, youth clubs to prisons and from early years to higher education.

 Frequently found in the recording studio, the RPO records extensively for film and television.
 As well as enjoying a long partnership with many of the major commercial record companies, the Orchestra owns its own record label with an extensive catalogue.